Introduction to Moseley’s Law

 Soon after Rutherford’s scattering theory had been confirmed by experiment (about 1913), the one-to-one association of an atomic number Z with each element was solidified by the work of Henry Moseley (1887- 1915).
 He used Bohr’s model of atomic structure to determine the energy emitted when low-level electrons change orbitals.
 This energy has a strong dependence on an atomic number so that by measuring the energy of the x-rays characteristic of an element, its atomic number Z can be unambiguously determined.
 In today’s lab, you will measure the x-ray spectra of a number of elements and also identify several unknown elements by looking at their characteristic x-ray spectra.

 A widespread simplification is an idea that the effective charge of the nucleus decreases by 1 when it is being screened by an unpaired electron that remains behind in the K-shell.
 In any case, Bohr’s formula for Moseley’s K-alpha X-ray transitions became:

 - The setup is quite simple.
-First, a 57Co γ-ray source decays in such a way as to produce (among other things) several photons mainly consisting of 136 keV, 122 keV and 14 keV γ-rays.
-[Later in the course we will learn that the 57Co undergoes electron capture, the product of which is an 57Fe nucleus in an excited state.
+First, a 57Co γ-ray source decays in such a way as to produce (among other things) several photons mainly consisting of 136 keV, 122 keV, and 14 keV γ-rays.
+[Later in the course we will learn that the 57Co undergoes electron capture, the product of which is a 57Fe nucleus in an excited state.
 Upon relaxation the 57Fe nucleus emits the γ−rays.]
 The γ-rays strike the shielded target and knock electrons out from the target atoms.
 Other electrons drop to fill the hole created by the ejected electron and in the process emit characteristic x-rays.